Morang District

 At the beginning of the 7th century, King Mung Mawrong Hang came to prominence in the terai lands of Limbuwan (present-day Sunsari, Morang and Jhapa area).
 He cleared much of the forest area in present-day Rangeli, east of Biratnagar, and built a town there.
 He named his Kingdom Morang after his name and rose to power.

-The lowlands of Limbuwan (present-day terai lands of Sunsari, Morang and Jhapa) was collectively known as Morang since the time of King Mawrong.In the beginning of 1400 AD, Morang Kingdom patriated from Kingdom of Ilam and Kingdom of Mikluk Bodhey (Choubise) and started ruling on its own.
+The lowlands of Limbuwan (present-day terai lands of Sunsari, Morang and Jhapa) was collectively known as Morang since the time of King Mawrong.
+In the beginning of 1400 AD, Morang Kingdom patriated from Kingdom of Ilam and Kingdom of Mikluk Bodhey (Choubise) and started ruling on its own.
 Morang Kingdom’s borders were set at Kankai river in the east, Koshi river in the west, Shanguri fort in the north and Jalal garh in India in the south.
 King Sangla Ing became the first king of Lowland Limbuwan kingdom of Morang after 900 years since it last had its own king.
 He built alliances with the other Kings of Limbuwan and remained in good terms.
 He built his kingdom at Varatappa and ruled from there.
-King Sangla Ing was succeeded by his son Pungla Ing, who later converted into Hinduism and changes his name to Amar Raya Ing.
+King Sangla Ing was succeeded by his son Pungla Ing, who later converted into Hinduism and changed his name to Amar Raya Ing.

 Geography and climate

-Morang lies in the Outer Terai, or plains, of Eastern Nepal.
+Morang lies in the Outer Terai, or plains, of eastern Nepal.
 Most of the land is taken up by rice and jute cultivation, though areas of sal forest remain along the northern part of the district where the plains meet the hills.